Global Jazz Forum: Terri Lyne Carrington and Adam Cruz

 One of the leading figures in jazz today, Terri Lyne Carrington ’83 ’03H, and Adam Cruz, a creative force in the international jazz scene, come together to share their knowledge as drummers and composers in this forum.

-Drummer and composer Adam Cruz is a member of the Danilo Pérez Trio who has also worked with Chick Corea ‘97H, Paquito D’Rivera ‘03H, Ray Baretto, David Sánchez, and Charlie Hunter, among many more.
+Drummer and composer Adam Cruz is a member of the Danilo Pérez Trio who also has worked with Chick Corea ’97H, Paquito D’Rivera ’03H, Ray Baretto, David Sánchez, and Charlie Hunter.
 His debut recording as a composer and bandleader, Milestone, was released on Sunnyside Records in 2011.

-Watch Adam Cruz perform at an open rehearsal with Jazz 100:
+Watch Cruz perform at an open rehearsal with Jazz 100: